MengLeZhang/matching-causality-course/docs/matching-cheatsheet.md

 - __Intention to Treat (ITT) effect__.
 The average difference in outcomes for those who were _assigned_ to receive the treatment (regardless of whether they actually were treated).
 If everyone who was assigned also got the treatment then the __ITT = ATT__.
 Perfect compliance rarely happens.

-# Choosing what to match on: $X$ (the research design part of an estimator)
+## The design: Choosing what $X$ to match on

-> __"If your experiment needs statistics, you ought to have done a better experiment"__.
-Ernest Rutherford
+> Whether the context be policy analysis or any other form of empirical research, the logic of inference is summarized by the relationship:
+>   _assumption + data => conclusions_
+> Manski (2010)

 __Research design, Identification strategy__ For causal inference, this is what you to get causal estimates.
 For experimenters, this is your experiment.
 For non-experimental studies, this is:
 - natural experiment where treatment is randomised (whether intentional or not)